-Although we can now start to see family and friends outdoors, we all need to keep a social distance so that we continue to protect ourselves and others.
+Although some of us can now spend time with friends or friends, we all need to remain aware of social distancing when we go out so that we continue to protect ourselves and others.

 Grand Union, together with other organisations including the NHS and Mind, promote the 5 Ways to Wellbeing.
 This evidence-based approach, developed by the New Economic Foundation, describes five ways in which people can develop and maintain their wellbeing.